I am an optimist most days;

-Sometimes the world seems keen to drag me underwater even though it knows I can’t swim.
+Some days the world seems keen to drag me underwater even though it knows I can’t swim.

 And when I can hold my breath no longer,

-When the unnatural silence forces me to pry my eyes open,
+When the unnatural silence forces me to pry my eyes open;

 Things may get even worse.

-I may stop wanting to wear yellow,
+I may stop wanting to wear earrings or pink lipstick,